 Ust-Ilimsk Reservoir, reservoir in Irkutsk Oblast, Russia

-Ust-Ilimsk Reservoir is a large artificial lake on the Angara River in Irkutsk Oblast that stretches roughly 300 kilometers and is surrounded by dense forests and rocky formations.
-The water is regulated by a nearby hydroelectric station and offers a calm expanse with occasional boat traffic used for timber transport.
+Ust-Ilimsk Reservoir is an artificial lake on the Angara River in Irkutsk Oblast, running for roughly 300 km through forested and rocky terrain.
+It is regulated by a hydroelectric station and used as a waterway for timber transport.

 The reservoir serves local communities as a vital resource for fishing and timber transport along its shores.
 Small settlements nearby depend on forestry, and residents view the water and forests as essential elements of their daily lives and work.